-Vera Bradley Foundation for Breast Cancer Research investigators at IU School of Medicine know that to improve breast cancer treatment, they must design therapies that consider both the genetics of the tumor and the individual it has invaded.
-Threading these intricate strands of information together allow for therapies tailored to each patient– precision therapeutics that are best tolerated by the patient and that precisely target their tumor.
-The future of breast cancer care is monogrammed medicine, personalized for each individualized patient.
+Members of the Vera Bradley Foundation Center for Breast Cancer Research know that to improve results for women with breast cancer, they must design therapies that consider the unique traits of the tumor and the woman it has invaded.
+Combining this information yields therapies tailored to each patient– precision therapeutics that are best tolerated by the patient and that precisely target her tumor.

 At the Vera Bradley Foundation Center, investigators refer to this approach as Monogrammed Medicine.

 Monogrammed Medicine is another term for personalized medicine or precision health.
 The aim of this approach is to take into account individual variables in genes, environment and lifestyle when developing prevention and treatment strategies.
 This is in contrast to the one-size-fits all approach that has been relied upon for decades.
 In the case of breast cancer, the goal of personalized medicine is to deliver the right therapy to the right person at the right size.

 Traditional chemotherapy targets all dividing cells, causing cell death to even non-cancerous cells.
 Drugs labeled as targeted therapies interfere with specific proteins or molecules that are required for continued growth and function of tumor cells.
 The goal of targeted therapies is to reduce side effects and deliver a more direct therapy to the tumor cells.